-How Can I Tell if I Need Veterans Therapy
+How Can I Tell if I Need Veterans and First Responders Therapy

-Not every veteran needs therapy simply because they served.
-But for those who experienced trauma, therapy for veterans is likely to be necessary in order to overcome certain mental health symptoms.
+Not every Veteran needs therapy simply because they served.
+But for those who experienced trauma, therapy for Veterans and First Responders is likely to be necessary in order to overcome certain mental health symptoms.
 Some of the signs that you may need therapy include:

 - Served in a combat unit.

 - Were a victim of military sexual trauma.